onaq21/innowise_laboratory/README.md

-# innowise_laboratory
+# Python Training

-Here are my tasks from the Innowise Python courses
+This repository contains Python assignments from the Innowise training course